coq/coq/doc/sphinx/addendum/rewrite-rules.rst

 as a means to extend definitional equality.
 It should not be confused with the :ref:`rewrite tactic <rewritingexpressions>` or :ref:`setoid rewriting <generalizedrewriting>` which operate on propositional equality and other relations which are defined in Coq.

-Rewrite rules need to be enabled, either by passing ``-allow-rewrite-rules`` to the Coq program or by turning the :flag:`Allow Rewrite Rules` flag on.
+Rewrite rules need to be enabled by passing the option ``-allow-rewrite-rules`` to the Coq program.

-.. flag:: Allow Rewrite Rules

-   Enables the use of rewrite rules.
-   It is disabled by default and cannot be disabled once enabled.
-   The command-line flag ``-allow-rewrite-rules`` enables rewrite rules at startup.

-   .. exn:: Rewrite rule declaration requires enabling the flag "Allow Rewrite Rules".
+   .. exn:: Rewrite rule declaration requires passing the flag "-allow-rewrite-rules".
       :undocumented:

 Symbols